Everything you need to know about PDF Sewing Patterns

 What are the advantages?

-- A lot of people find the especially useful for kids patterns as it's likely you’ll use several sizes of the pattern over the year.
+A lot of people find them especially useful for kids patterns as it's likely you’ll use several sizes of the pattern over the year.

 Where to get PDF sewing patterns?